b301/custom-metrics-manager/README.md

 # README
-This is an Ansible for management of scheduled monitoring scripts across nodes.
+This is an Ansible Role for management of scheduled monitoring scripts across nodes.

 # Usage
 - Write a script and place it under `files/scripts`